Rhodes University Trust USA logo

 GlobalFluency, Inc.

-Neale-May is the founder and executive director of the Chief Marketing Officer (CMO) Council (www.cmocouncil.org), a global affinity network of more than 16,000 senior marketing executives in 10,000 companies controlling nearly $1 trillion in annual, aggregated marketing spend.
-Neale-May is also executive director of the Business Performance Innovation (BPI) Network (www.bpinetwork.org), a global community of executive change agents dedicated to transformation, business remodeling, process innovation and corporate renovation.
+Neale-May is founder and executive director of the Chief Marketing Officer (CMO) Council (www.cmocouncil.org), a global affinity network of more than 16,000 senior marketing executives in 10,000 companies controlling nearly $1 trillion in annual, aggregated marketing spend.
+He is also the founder and executive director of the Business Performance Innovation (BPI) Network ( www.bpinetwork.org), a global community of executive change agents dedicated to transformation, business remodeling, process innovation and corporate renovation.

-He is also the co-founder and managing partner of The SABLE Accelerator (South African Business Link to Experts), a trusted knowledge network of global South Africans providing mentoring and consulting services to South African companies, entrepreneurs and institutions seeking to fund or commercialize innovation, as well as enter, grow, and partner in worldwide markets.
-See www.sablenetwork.com.
+A native South African, Neale-May also founded and runs the SABLE (South African Business Link to Experts) community, a trusted group (www.sablenetwork.com) of global expat South Africans.
+These domain experts provide mentoring, coaching and advisory services to South African companies, entrepreneurs and institutions seeking to fund or commercialize innovation, as well as enter, grow, and partner in worldwide markets.

-Neale-May previously served for 18 years on the board of directors of Travelzoo (NASDAQ: TZOO).
-He also chairs the Rhodes University Trust in the USA and is a member of the university's board of governors in South Africa.
+Neale-May served for 18 years on the board of directors of Travelzoo (NASDAQ: TZOO).
+He chairs the Rhodes University Trust in the USA and sits on the university’s board of governors in South Africa.
+He has also served as an adjunct professor at Seoul National University in South Korea.
+Neale-May left South Africa in 1974 to play rugby professionally in Italy.
+He now keeps a home in Simon’s Town, South Africa to escape the California crush in Santa Cruz.

 Top